-On our 2009 Africa adventure, our first big stop in Namibia was at Fish River Canyon.
+On our exciting, multi-country Africa adventure, our first big stop was at Fish River Canyon in Namibia.
 Namibia is a very dry country, giving it a barren, almost other-worldly appearance.

-Fish River Canyon is located in Southern Namibia, and it’s the largest canyon in Africa.
+Fish River Canyon is located in southern Namibia, and it’s the largest canyon in Africa.
 The canyon was created over 500 million years ago from a combination of water erosion and the collapse of the valley bottom due to shifts in the earth’s crust.
+This activity created a huge ravine, which runs for approximately 160 km.

 The hiking trail through the canyon is one of the most popular trails in Southern Africa.
 At 85 kilometers total across some rough terrain, it’s also considered very challenging.
 But it’s easy to see why the area is so popular.
 The landscape is spectacular, though you really wouldn’t want to get lost here: